Singing lessons near me in Adelaide, SA

 Live Performance Variations and Evolution

-Zara taught 19 days ago
+Zara taught about 2 months ago

 The Student and Tutor worked on harmonizing a cello and piano track, focusing on how to address clashing notes by adjusting keys and using techniques to create a fuller sound.
 They also discussed how dissonance and harmony are used in different genres of music and covered topics like vocal doubling and panning.
 The follow-up plan is to continue working on the fullness of the track.